moyasar/moyasar-php/README.md

 #### Invoice

-For invoices, fetching and listing them is the same payments instead we use `InvoiceService`.
+For invoices, fetching and listing them is the same as payments, instead we use `InvoiceService`.

 Although, we can use the API to create a new invoice, by doing the following: